A. David proposes to build God a permanent house.

 iii.
 This kind of prayer appropriates God’s promise.
 Just because God promised doesn’t mean that we possess.
 Through believing prayer like this, God promises, and we appropriate.
 If we don’t appropriate in faith, God’s promise is left unclaimed.

 · We may appropriate His promise for forgiveness: If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 (1 John 1:9)

 · We may appropriate His promise for peace: Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid.
 (John 14:27)

 · We may appropriate His promise for guidance: I will instruct you and teach you in the way you should go; I will guide you with My eye.
 (Psalm 32:8)

 · We may appropriate His promise for growth: He who has begun a good work in you will complete it until the day of Jesus Christ.
 (Philippians 1:6)

 b.
 Therefore Your servant has found it in his heart to pray this prayer to You: Notice that David prayed from the heart.
-Some people pray from a book; others pray from their head.
+Some people pray from a book, others pray from their heads.
 The right place to pray from is the heart.

 i.
 It also says that David came before God to pray this prayer.
 Some prayers are not prayed.
 They are said or read or thought, but not prayed.
 “Not to say this prayer, but to pray this prayer.
 There is great force in the expression.
 Some prayers are never prayed, but are like arrows which are never shot from the bow.
 Scarcely may I call them prayers, for they are such as to form, and matter, and verbiage, but they are said, not prayed.
 The praying of prayer is the main matter.”
 (Spurgeon)